tnmcfadden/Predictive-Multilayer-Networks/README.md

 # Predictive-Multilayer-Networks (PMNs)
-This repository contains data and R scripts accompanying McFadden and Dirzo (submitted to Ecology) Harnessing multilayer networks to predict metacommunity responses to global environmental change.
+This repository contains data and R scripts accompanying McFadden and Dirzo (submitted to Ecological Monographs) Harnessing multilayer networks to predict metacommunity responses to global environmental change.

 Building and analyzing a PMN
 -